-- questions about SEPA's assessment of the information submitted with this application. - Comment: SEPA retain their "no objection" position and do not require to revise their consultation response.
-The Council must rely on the advice of statutory consultees in this regard, however, will maintain ongoing dialogue on flooding, SUDs and drainage matters, in particular ground water flood risk, with all parties.
-Such details can be addressed at detailed MSC stages.
+- Initial objection on flood risk grounds. - Further clarification required on a number of technical points. - Objection withdrawn based on clarification of technical points and on basis of de-culverting of Westertoun Burn. - Subsequent to recent flooding events in the area, Dollar Community Council commissioned a report by a flooding consultant raising technical questions about SEPA's assessment of the information submitted with this application. - Comment: SEPA retain there "no objection" position and do not require to revise their consultation response.
+The Council must rely on the advice of statutory consultees in this regard, however, will maintain ongoing dialogue on flooding and drainage matters with all parties.
+SUDs and other details such as on burn culverting can be addressed at detailed MSC stages.

-5.11 Sportscotland:
+4.12 Sportscotland: